gnometsunami/hello-worlds-production/README.md

 Written in Rust.
 Containerized using the Google distroless cc image.

-## TypeScript-Nodejs
+## TypeScript-Node.js

-Written in TypeScript, built using Nodejs.
-Containerized using the Google distroless nodejs image.
+Written in TypeScript, built using Node.js.
+Containerized using the Google distroless node.js image.